umalder/alders-sv-stuff/README.md

 # alders-sv-stuff
 umalder's synth v adjacent stuff

+this is the home of all my .svps and any other related stuff

-hi! quick little tuto for how to add dictionaries to synthv 2
+quick little tuto for how to add dictionaries to synthv 2

 navigate to C:\Users\[user]\AppData\Roaming\Dreamtonics\Synthesizer V Studio 2\dicts\english-arpabet
 if 'english-arpabet' does not exist in your dicts folder, you might need to make a dummy dictionary first for the english language